Ransomware Trends: Active Groups, Shifting Tactics, and Early Detection

 Most security teams focus on endpoint detection and backup strategies.
 That’s important, but it’s reactive.
 By the time ransomware encrypts your files, the attackers have already been inside for days or weeks.

 Cross-platform capability is now standard.
 Every major ransomware family supports Windows and Linux.
 Most also target ESXi hypervisors.
-When attackers gain access, they can encrypt everything regardless of operating system.

 Which Ransomware Groups Are Most Active?